 10. Strategic Vulnerability

 Sharing a genuine struggle (and how you overcame it) creates connection.
-The vulnerability loop builds trust.
+The vulnerability loop builds trust, and research by Brené Brown confirms that authentic vulnerability is perceived as a strength, not a weakness, by 85% of people.

 "Early in my career, I struggled with public speaking.
 My voice would shake.
 So I joined Toastmasters and forced myself to present at every team meeting.
 Now it's one of my strengths."